paulhibbitts/test-docsify-open-course-starter-kit-local/README.md

 You can also clone (i.e download) a copy of your repository to your computer and [run Docsify locally](https://docsify.js.org/#/quickstart) to preview your site.
 See the below video for details.

-🧩 Embedding Docsify Page Content into Other Systems
+🧩 Embedding your Docsify Page Content into Other Systems
 ---

 ![ Docsify Open Course Page Embedded into the Canvas LMS](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-oc-canvas.png)